Shlhnj/strategicc/docs/guides/01_simple_seea.md

 ''')
 ```

 `ValuePerHa` is the price per hectare per year.
-If user also know the physical quantity supplied (e.g. carbon sequestered), set `PhysicalUnit` and `PhysicalValuePerHa` too — this produces a physical flow account alongside the monetary one.
+If user also know the physical quantity supplied (e.g. carbon sequestered), set `PhysicalUnit` and `PhysicalValuePerHa` too, this produces a physical flow account alongside the monetary one.

 ## Step 3 Compute extent + valuation directly